Math

 Deep dive & study plan

-Under the hood, the calculator leans on every positive integer greater than 1 can be written uniquely as a product of prime numbers. the calculator repeatedly divides by the smallest available prime until only 1 remains.—that’s why we surface the full expression (“Prime Factorization”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: Every positive integer greater than 1 can be written uniquely as a product of prime numbers.
+The calculator repeatedly divides by the smallest available prime until only 1 remains.

 Quick retention checklist